jaysixco/configure-ad/README.md

    For "Image *" - "Ubuntu Server 22.04 LTS - x64 Gen2" <br>
    For "Size *" - Any option that has "2 vcpus" or "4 vcpus" <br>
    For "Authentication type" - click "Password"
-   For "Username *" - Same username as the one you chose for Windows 10 <br>
+   For "Username *" - "Windows-2022-VM" (for example/whatever you want) <br>
-   For "Password *" - Same password as the one you chose for Windows 10 <br>
+   For "Password *" - "Password1" (for example/whatever you want) <br>
    For "Confirm password *" - whatever you typed in previous step <br>
    For "Public inbound ports *" - "Allow selected ports" <br>
    For "Select inbound ports *" - "SSH (22)" <br>
+   Under "Licensing" **DO NOT** check the box next to "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights." <br>
    When you're done, click the blue button at the bottom that says "Review + create" An example of how the page should look like when done: <br>
 ![Linux Full Page 1](https://github.com/jaysixco/monitoring-traffic-rd/assets/160427311/fd11a194-869c-42a0-807d-765af83f6d2c)